 - Fold in apple cider vinegar, canola oil, and italian seasoning.

-- Transfer to glass storage jar and add water to just barely cover the veggies.
+- Transfer the veggies to a glass storage jar and pour any remaining vinegar mix on top.
+Add water to just barely cover the veggies.
 Carefully shake to distribute.

 - Refrigerate for at least 24 hours before using to let the flavors soak together.
 Store in the fridge for up to a month.